Early Childhood Education Course: MACTE-accredited EC

-The tuition may be paid in three installments: September, December, and March to correspond with the academic sessions.
-It is understood that the installment payment plan is for the convenience of the student and that he or she is obligated to pay the full tuition even if he or she fails to complete the course except as stated in the Cancellation and Refund Policy.
+It is understood that the installment payment plan (Quarterly or Monthly) is for the convenience of the student and that he or she is obligated to pay the full tuition even if he or she fails to complete the course except as stated in the Cancellation and Refund Policy.
 Inquire about different payment plans.

 Financial Aid is not offered.